tntchn/chaosmotic-systems-wiki/README.md

 1. Open the application Terminal.
 2. Run this command to install Homebrew: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
 3. Run these commands to install node and npm `brew install node; brew install npm`.
 This may take some time.
 4. Run this command to install git: `brew install git`.
+5. Run this command to install GitHub command line interface: `brew install gh`.

 ### Final Installation Steps

 Open your favorite application (if you haven't already): Terminal on Mac OS; Command Prompt or Powershell on Windows.

+#### Authenticate GitHub

+1. Run the following command and follow the instructions to authenticate GitHub Commandline: `gh auth login`.
+At this point you will need to login to your Github account in the terminal, so have your username and password handy.
+2. Close the terminal.
+3. Open a new one before proceeding.

 #### Clone the Repository
 1. Clone the repository to your computer with this command: `git clone https://github.com/garrett-laroy-johnson/chaosmotic-systems-wiki`